serpro69/ktchn8s/docs/installation/production/network.md

         ```

         (After reload, when prompted `Would you like to enter the initial configuration dialog? [yes/no]:`, enter `no`.)

+    * **(Optional) Verify/cleanup VTP and Vlan configuration leftovers:**
+        - If you've bought a used device, then `write erase` might not remove old VLANs.
+        - **Persistence of VLAN/VTP:** On devices with integrated switching capabilities (like your C1111-8P) or dedicated switches, VLAN and VTP information can sometimes be more persistent than the rest of the startup configuration.
+For dedicated Catalyst switches, the `vlan.dat` file in flash memory is the prime example.
+For example, my C1111's switch module seems to have a similar mechanism or `write erase` doesn't touch that specific part of NVRAM as thoroughly as one might expect for these settings.
+        - **Importance of `vtp mode transparent` or `off`:** If you inherit a device or aren't sure of its VTP state, setting it to `transparent` (and ensuring no unwanted domain name) is a crucial first step to prevent it from being adversely affected by or adversely affecting other switches if you were to connect it to a network already using VTP.
+            * **To clean up the VTP domain name specifically:**
+                ```cisco
+                configure terminal

+                !
+Ensure mode is transparent
+                vtp mode transparent

+                !
+Try to remove the domain name no vtp domain <current_vtp_domain_name>

+                !
+If "no vtp domain" doesn't work or if you want to explicitly set it to null:
+                ! vtp domain ""
+                !
+(Some IOS versions accept a null string.
+Test this.
+If it errors, use a custom name.)

+                !
+Or set it to a custom, non-conflicting name:
+                ! vtp domain MYVTPDOMAIN_UNUSED

+                exit
+                write memory
+                ```
+        - **Thorough Reset Procedure:** For a truly "factory fresh" state on a switch or device with switching capabilities, beyond `write erase`, one might also need to:
+            * Delete the `vlan.dat` file from flash (e.g., `delete flash:vlan.dat` on Catalyst switches, then reload).
+The exact procedure or file name might vary for integrated switch modules on routers.
+            * Ensure the VTP domain is nullified or set to default, and the mode is transparent or off.

 - **Basic Device Setup:**